YesSeri/chordipro-react-native/README.md

 ## Roadmap

 - The look of the viewer is not optimal.
 Change font maybe, and work with how big the margins inbetween comment and music should be.

+- Add undo function to editor.

+- Make sure cursor is in right position in editor after clicking one of the directive buttons.

 - A search function will be implemented.
 A backend with a database of songs will be created.
 Most likely written in Java.